As an aspiring voice-over artist, you had been hearing encouraging words for quite some time now. Some typical examples:

 I’ve no intention to demotivate you, but you must know where you stand.
 Or you’ll fall for false promises.
 There are people who’ll say, “Who says you can’t become a voice actor?
 Just give me the money and I’ll make you one in days.”

-What is the ‘Right’ strategy to make a career in voice-overs?
+What is the ‘Right’ Strategy to Become a Voice Over Artist?

 Analyze yourself.
 Find out where you stand.
 Test your voice.